 My Future Cruise Credit does not cover the cost of my new holiday.

-You can use your FCC to part-fund your new booking.
-If your new cruise is more expensive than the original cancelled sailing, then the additional cost will need to be paid by you.
 If the new cruise is less expensive than the value of your FCC, the balance will be usually carried over for you to use towards another booking (although this is dependent on the terms and conditions issued by your cruise line around your individual FCC).
-You may be entitled to a cash refund depending on your circumstances.